natcap/invest.users-guide/source/waterpurification.rst

  DEM data is available for any area of the world, although at varying resolutions.

- Free raw global DEM data is available on the internet from the World Wildlife Fund - http://www.worldwildlife.org/freshwater/hydrosheds.cfm.
+ Free raw global DEM data is available on the Internet from the World Wildlife Fund - http://www.worldwildlife.org/freshwater/hydrosheds.cfm.

  NASA provides free global 30m DEM data at http://asterweb.jpl.nasa.gov/gdem-wist.asp.